 Note: A “Profile” consists of a “Profile Specification” and its associated Scenarios and Test Tools.

-The purpose of this TC is to perform maintenance as well as minor modifications of the Basic Profiles (1.1, 1.2 and 2.0), the Reliable Secure Profile (1.0), and the Basic Security Profile (1.0, 1.1).
+The purpose of this TC is to perform maintenance as well as minor modifications that enhance interoperability of the Basic Profiles (1.1, 1.2 and 2.0), the Reliable Secure Profile (1.0), and the Basic Security Profile (1.0, 1.1).
 This work includes:

 Progressing the Basic Profiles (1.2 and 2.0), the Reliable Secure Profile (1.0), and the Basic Security Profile (1.1) through the OASIS process and preparing them for submission to ISO/IEC JTC 1.
 The TC shall decide if the Scenarios and/or Test Tools should be submitted, in addition to the Profile Specifications.